To view our beautiful collection of Saraswati paintings and Saraswati art, you can click here.

 Heralded by a peacock, sacred books in one hand and a veena in the other dressed in white Devi emerged from Brahma's mouth riding a swan as the goddess Saraswati.
 The goddess uttered, “Knowledge helps man find possibilities where once he saw problems."

-Under her tutelage Brahma acquired the ability to sense, think, comprehend and communicate.
+Under her tutelage, Brahma acquired the ability to sense, think, comprehend, and communicate.
 He began to look at the chaos through the wisdom he had acquired and saw the beautiful potential that lay therein.
 He discovered the melody of mantras in the cacophony of chaos.
-In his joy, he named Saraswati as Vagdevi, goddess of speech and sound.
+In his joy, he named Saraswati as Vagdevi, the goddess of speech and sound.
+Inspired by her divine influence, Brahma succeeded in bringing order and harmony to the once-chaotic existence.

 The sound of mantras filled the universe with vital energy, or prana.
 The cosmos began to acquire shape and structure.
 The sky was dotted with stars and rose from the heavens, the sea sank into the abyss below and the earth materialised and stood still.
 Gods became lords of the celestial abodes; demons ruled the nether worlds, humans walked the earth.
 The sun rose and set, the moon waxed and waned, the tide flowed and ebbed.
 Seasons changed, seeds germinated, plants bloomed and withered, animals migrated and reproduced as randomness gave way to the rhythm of life.